dalesgit/obsidian/notes/becky-friedenberg.md

 - Email [[Oct 19th, 2022]]
 	- Below are some links with suggestions about resources.
 Some of it you have probably already seen.
 One of them is a resource put together by a resource person in the diocese of North Carolina.
 	- When I was introduced to "theological reflection" it opened my eyes to the infinite possibilities of "doing theology."
-It could start from anywhere but always included
+It could start from anywhere but always included an attempt to connect Scripture, Tradition, and Experience.
+I don't know that I was really any good at it in my training, but the experience inspired me
 	- #EFM